 14. It is a mistake to think of attachment simply as how the child responds during and after separation, or how the child looks to the parent as a secure base —without taking into account both the child’s and the parent’s stress profile.
 And don’t try to “fix” a parent-child relationship without first understanding the stressors affecting that relationship.

 15. Self-control and effort are very important in life.
 But looking at them solely as aspects of “character” or “strength” that we need to build up, is a mistake.
-Again, stress and stress reactivity must be taken into account.
+Again, we need to take into account both stress and stress reactivity.

 Parenting and Behaviour Problems